October 28, 2019 | Ranges

 If you have to choose the messiest appliance to clean in your kitchen, what would your answer be?
 For many, choosing the oven, microwave, or refrigerator may be the first choice.
 After all, you always wipe down your stovetop after you use it so it should be clean, right?

 Truth be told, your gas range top goes deeper than just the surface.
 Food may overflow, crumbs will drop, and heat will make any debris burnt and crispy.
-Thankfully, there are ways to clean up this mess that finds itself on and under the surface.
+Thankfully, There are ways to clean a burnt stovetop mess that accumulates on and under the surface.
 And, you should know that it is easier than it may seem!

 Here’s how to clean a gas range top …